Using the map

 Classification of Scotland's Soils

 Soils are classified by grouping similar soils together according to their key characteristics.
 In Scotland, soil classification is based on the soil properties you can see in the field (for example, colour, texture) and on the arrangement and nature of the different horizons (layers) within the soil.
-Major revisions to the soil classification were made in October 2013.
+Minor revisions to the soil classification were made in October 2013.

 Soil map unit (QMUNIT)